HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 2)

 Without being born again of the Spirit and the Word of God, it is absolutely impossible to have the seed of God or the divine potential to grow up into Christ (1 John 3:9).

-Second, we also noted that many believers are not growing spiritually because they assume that spiritual growth is automatic or that it comes with time.
+Second, we also noted that many believers are not growing spiritually because they assume that spiritual growth is automatic or that it comes naturally with time.
 It certainly requires efforts on our part if we desire to mature in the faith and be conformed to Christ in all aspects.

 Let us further explore more causes of spiritual retardation or hindrances to spiritual growth.